oneapi-src/oneDPL/documentation/library_guide/parallel_api_main.rst

 The function object classes provide minimum, maximum, and identity operations that may be passed to algorithms such as reduce or transform.

-|onedpl_short| also includes an experimental implementation of range-based algorithms with their
+|onedpl_short| also includes an experimental implementation of asynchronous algorithms.
-required ranges, and experimental asynchronous algorithms.

 .. toctree::
    :maxdepth: 2